carlosp420/nymphalidae_diversification/cover_letter.md

 a PDF file generated from those).
 We are also submitting a PDF file containing our revised manuscript and all changes applied during revision appear highlighted.
-All supplementary materials have been uploaded to the public repository Figshare: http://dx.doi.org/10.6084/m9.figshare.1116238 and the URL has been included in our resubmittion.
+All supplementary materials have been uploaded using the PLOS website.

+We have formatted our TeX file to comply with the recent changes to the layout requirements by PLOS (updated January 2015).

 Sincerely yours,

 Carlos Peña & Marianne Espeland
-2015-01-15
+2015-01-22